 - Eating adequate protein to maintain your muscle mass.

-A NEW NORMAL - Lower Metabolic Rate
+A New Normal - Lower Metabolic Rate

 This might sound obvious, but when you do lose weight, you are now a smaller human being.
 This is a new normal that many people might find difficult to grasp at first.
-Your body now expends less energy than it once did when it was larger.
-So the amount of calories you burn daily, just in general, goes down.

-HORMONAL CHANGES After Weight Loss
+Hormonal Changes After Weight Loss

 Hormones that control appetite change after weight loss.
 Once you have lost weight (whether it's with the help of a drug or not), the hormones that are involved with regulating your appetite can change, making it harder to keep the weight off.
 I’ve discussed this in my diet cycle video here.
 But essentially, when on a diet, our body fights to maintain body weight homeostasis.
 It does this by increasing hunger hormones and thoughts about food and decreasing our satiety hormones in a desperate effort to make us eat more.
 It's a survival mechanism from our ancestors when we had to live through famine and food shortages.

-This is why some favour using anti-obesity medications longer term for weight loss maintenance if they are well-tolerated.
+This is why some favor using anti-obesity medications longer term for weight loss maintenance if they are well-tolerated.
 Without a medication like Ozempic, the body is programmed to ramp up your appetite with every extra pound of body weight you lose.
 Some research even suggests that these hunger adaptations persist for years after the diet ends.
-So, behaviour changes, regular follow-up, and support are important here as this phase of weight maintenance can be difficult.
+So, behavior changes, regular follow-up, and support are important here as this phase of weight maintenance can be difficult.

 What Happens When You Stop Taking Ozempic or Wegovy?